Central America Tours for Young Adults

 Costa Rica Classic 12 Day - One Life Adventures

-CB, traveled in April
+Jodie, traveled in August

 Mountains and waves beckon in this Costa Rican adventure.
 Travelers aged 18-39 trek Poás Volcano, catch waves in Santa Teresa, and support conservation efforts in Monteverde Cloud Forest.
 Solo adventurers gather for beach celebrations and group dinners in Escazú.